For the love of books: 7 libraries to check out in Dubai

 This 50-year-old library is home to about 25,000 books and is run by a strong community of volunteers.
 The library is non-profit and funds itself via subscription fees and secondhand book sales.
 The library has a very interesting history, which you can read about here.
-The range here includes popular novels, biographies, non-fiction and children’s literature.
-Since it’s not a public library, you’ll need to be a member, which costs Dhs200 for the year.
+The range includes popular novels, biographies, non-fiction and children’s literature.
+Become a member for an annual fee of Dhs231.
+Do note, that you’ll need to be over the age of 18.

 The Etihad Museum is located next to Union House, where the signing of the treaty establishing the UAE took place in 1971.
-Its library is home to more than 3,000 books focusing on the politics, social fabric and history of the UAE, which you can read in the calm and relaxed atmosphere.
+Its library is home to more than 3,000 books focusing on the politics, social fabric and history of the UAE, which you can read in a calm and relaxed atmosphere.
 There are also a variety of magazines, booklets, CDs and other educational items related to the UAE.
-You won’t be able to take the books home, and to gain access you’ll need to purchase a museum ticket, which costs Dhs25 for adults and Dhs12 for students (five to 24 years of age).
+You won’t be able to take the books home and to gain access you’ll need to purchase a museum ticket, which costs Dhs25 for adults and Dhs10 for students (aged five to 24).
 Before visiting, call ahead to ensure the museum isn’t closed for a private event.

 6. Al Mankhool Library